awjudd/coursera-developing-data-products/about.md

 # Filters

-You will notice on the **Explore the Data** tab, on the left hand side, a list of 3 parameters.
-Use these to filter and restrict the data in different ways.
+On the left hand side of the application, you will notice on the **Explore the Data** tab.
+On the left hand side of the application there are a list of 3 parameters which you are able to use in order to explore the data.

+The three parameters are as follows:

+ * Supplement - ALL, OJ, VC
+ * Dosage (milligrams/day) - 0.5 to 2
+ * Tooth Length - 4 to 34

 # Author